T-Pain: Film and television

 In May 2009, T-Pain made an appearance on a live-action episode of Aqua Teen Hunger Force as Frylock, where he made his debut as an actor.
 In late 2009, T-Pain developed a concept to create an animated television special, Freaknik: The Musical, which he submitted to Adult Swim.
 It premiered on March 7, 2010, and features many guest celebrities such as Lil Wayne, Young Cash, Snoop Dogg, Sophia Fresh, Rick Ross, Andy Samberg, and Charlie Murphy.

 T-Pain made his cinema acting debut in the 2010 comedy film Lottery Ticket as a liquor store clerk.

 In November 2016, T-Pain also appeared in an episode of the YouTube series Epic Rap Battles of History as Stevie Wonder.

 T-Pain was the champion of the first season of the Fox reality music competition The Masked Singer as "Monster".
 He returned as a guest panelist in the sixth episode of season 3.

 Since 2018, T-Pain has been the host of T-Pain's School of Business, a documentary series airing on Fuse in which T-Pain travels around the United States meeting with different entrepreneurs.
 The series has aired for two seasons so far: the first in 2018, which had six episodes, and the second in 2019, which had eight episodes.

 Video games

 T-Pain has confirmed his involvement in the development of the upcoming video game Grand Theft Auto VI, although his role has not been specified.

+In February of 2026, T-Pain received a role in the Canadian video game My Singing Monsters, appearing in promotional trailers advertising the newly added Clubbox.
+His likeness was used in the game as a monster inspired by him with the stage name "Autotuna", although at the time it was purely for in-game advertisements and tutorials.
+It was later that year in April, now revealed to be named "T-Pirainha".
+It was made obtainable to players in both the Clubbox's third act, "Waveform", alongside Water Island.